-- Take into account the principles of the Treaty; - Recognise and provide for the relationship of Maori and their culture and traditions with their ancestral lands, water, sites, wähi tapu, and other taonga; - To have particular regard to kaitiakitanga (the exercise of guardianship) and the ethic of stewardship.
+- take into account the principles of the Treaty. - Recognise and provide for the relationship of Maori and their culture and traditions with their ancestral lands, water, sites, waahi tapu, and other taonga. - To have particular regard to kaitiakitanga (the exercise of guardianship), and the ethic of stewardship.

-Specifically in relation to regional policy statements, the RMA (in section 61) says that in preparing or changing a regional policy statement, the regional council must "take into account any relevant planning document recognised by an iwi authority, and lodged with the council, to the extent that its content has a bearing on resource management issues of the region".
-Further, section 62 (contents of regional policy statements) says that the policy statement "must state... the resource management issues of significance to... iwi authorities in the region.
+Specifically in relation to Regional Policy Statements, section 61 of the RMA says that in preparing or changing a Regional Policy Statement, Greater Wellington must "take into account any relevant planning document recognised by an iwi authority, and lodged with the council, to the extent that its content has a bearing on resource management issues of the region".
+Further, section 62 (contents of Regional Policy Statements) says that the policy statement "must state...the resource management issues of significance to... iwi authorities in the region".